navelpluisje/beatmachine/README.md

 An easy to use simple drummachine.

+It has been written in pure javascript and has just one dependency, which I also made ([npKnob](https://bitbucket.org/Navelpluisje/npknob)) for the rotary knobs.

 ## How to beat? ##

 Each sound has a few settings.
 I will explain them from top down: